UMass Extension Research Project

 Please find below several summaries associated with this research:

-- Overall project summary (coming soon): A summary and reflection on the Massachusetts land conservation tools research project.
+- Overall project summary: A summary and reflection on the Massachusetts land conservation tools research project.

 - Initial survey of practitioners: We conducted an initial survey to better understand how these land conservation tools are used by Massachusetts forest conservation practitioners.
 An overview of the initial survey and its findings is presented here.